CINNAMON IS A IMPORTANT GAME CHANGER FOR SKIN CARE

 Cinnamon has been used for centuries in Chinese and Indian cultures as a topical and internal medicinal ingredient.
 Among the various internal benefits which cinnamon offers, one of the most important is its role in maintaining healthy skin.

 Cinnamon can also be used to help a wider variety of skin related diseases and infections.
-It’s a wonderful choice for eczema, skin irritations, rashes, and volitile skin that needs some calming and anti inflammatory assistance.
+It’s a wonderful choice for eczema, skin irritations, rashes, and volatile skin that needs some calming and anti inflammatory assistance.

 3 IMPRESSIVE REASONS WHY CINNAMON IS GREAT FOR YOUR SKIN

 1. Cinnamon is great for treating acne: Antibacterial properties of cinnamon can be really helpful for people with acne.
 You can use cinnamon for getting rid of acne by preparing a cinnamon face mask at home.
 Mix a small amount of honey with a generous dash of cinnamon to make a thick paste.
 Apply it on your face for about 10 minutes and then rinse with warm water.

 2. Cinnamon has skin lighting properties: Cinnamon has the ability to reduce sun spots and can gently and naturally reduce inflammation.
 A calmer complexion can most definitely mean more even skin tone and skin that has been brought back to it's natural tone, versus the skin we acquire over time after sun damage and environmental damage.

 3. Cinnamon can help rejuvenate skin and provide anti aging benefits.
 Cinnamon has the ability to improve circulation when used topically, as well as reduce fine lines and skin imperfections.
 Adding a dash of cinnamon to your favorite skin care treatments is a wonderful and simple way to reap these benefits in the comfort of your own home.